UKHomeOffice/ho-example-dashboard/README.md

 The dashboard is built on Smashing - check out https://github.com/SmashingDashboard/smashing for more information.

+## Configuration settings
+All config is taken in with environment variables, you can set the following parameters:
+**For dashboarding Github repo statuses**
+- GITHUB_REPOS - comma separated list of Github repos
+- GITHUB_USERNAME (whilst not required for open source repos it increases the rate limit dramatically so highly recommend setting this)
+- GITHUB_PASSWORD (whilst not required for open source repos it increases the rate limit dramatically so highly recommend setting this)
+- DRONE_GH_SERVER - Drone server used for Github CI
+- GITHUB_SERVER (defaults to https://api.github.com)

+**For dashboarding Gitlab repo statuses**
+- GITLAB_REPOS - command separated list of Gitlab repos in format TeamName/RepoName
+- DRONE_GL_SERVER
+- DRONE_GL_TOKEN
+- GITLAB_SERVER
+- GITLAB_TOKEN

 ## Deploying with kubernetes

+**IMPORTANT NOTE - if dashboarding private projects please ensure the project names and branch names aren't sensitive.
+There currently isn't any auth on the dashboards with the following deployments**

 ### Whilst we are trialling the dashboards...
 You can deploy to the dev-induction namespace with the following command (setting your own params for the name of the dashboard and the repo names):